yohancheong/yohancheong.github.io/_posts/2017-01-29-basic-spider-with-scrapy.md

 1. Open command prompt
 2. Navigate to the directory where you want to create scrapy project – cd c:/users/yohan/documents/python27/projects
-3. Input 'scrapy startproject <project_name>' that generates the following structure .
+3. Input `scrapy startproject <project_name>` that generates the following structure .
 ├── scrapy.cfg
 └── <project_name>